PranabKumarSahoo/sql-dev-tools/README.md

 # SQL Dev Tool

 ## Overview
-Introducing SQL Dev Tools!
+Introducing **SQL Dev Tools!**

-So basically, this is a tools for SQL Developers, a React-based application empowering SQL developers with versatile functionalities and make their daily tasks easy.
+So basically, this is a tools for **SQL Developers**, a React-based application empowering SQL developers with versatile functionalities and make their **day-to-life tasks** easy.

 ## DROP CONSTRAINT